This is an old webpage. See here for the 2020 course.

 And you never really know it all until you can explain it to others.
 Some come along and then help the other students afterwards.
 Practicing this will improve your understanding, and will mean you get better at talking to older students and postdocs, from whom you can learn a lot.

-Pick one topic from "schedule" below and own it!
+Pick one topic from term 1 of the "schedule" below and own it!

 You will be responsible for finding volunteers to make presentations at the board in the wrap-up -- of either an exercise, or some confusion/difficulty for others to discuss and resolve, or (more occasionally) a short piece of theory.